MikeHughesKent/PyFibreBundle/README.md

 This library is currently under development and there is no stable release.
 Some functions reqquire the OpenCV library.
 The aim is to keep this fast enough for use in real-time image acquisition and display systems.

+__Acknowledgements__: Cheng Yong Xin, Joseph, contributed to triangular linear interpolation; Petros Giataganas who developed some of the Matlab code that parts of this library were ported from.
+Funding from EPSRC (Ultrathin fluorescence microscope in a needle, EP/R019274/1), Royal Society (Ultrathin Inline Holographic Microscopy).

 ## Bundle Processing
 * Locate bundle in image
 * Crop image to only show bundle